git-moss/DrivenByMossWiki/Akai-APCmini-Changes.md

+# 5.02
+Requires Bitwig 2.1.
+* New: In sequencer and drum mode the loop selection buttons represent now one page (not a measure as before).
+Pressing one of the pads selects the page.
+To set a "one pad" loop press the pad again.

 # 5.01
 * New: Device and bank names are now shown on the screen when changed.
 * Fixed: Could hang in Shift view.